Fantasy football trade analyzer.Free. No account to start.

 A fair trade can still be wrong for your roster.

 A fantasy football trade analyzer compares the players and picks on each side of a proposed deal.
 This tool uses FantasyCalc values, which are derived from real fantasy trades, then sums each side and checks the gap against a fairness margin.
-It runs in your browser with no signup.
+It runs in your browser, with no account needed to start.

 Are fantasy football trade analyzers accurate?